Extra precautions keeping kids cool, safe in extreme heat

 A cooling station with a cold shower and mister was also available to fans, families and players.
 It will be available again on Sunday.

-“It’s for the safety of the kids and stuff, unfortunately in the news you’ve seen instances with heat stroke and beyond and stuff so we gotta do everything we can to keep these kids safe and, keep em hydrated and stuff,” Marcantonio said.
+“It’s for the safety of the kids and stuff, unfortunately in the news, you’ve seen instances with heatstroke and beyond and stuff so we gotta do everything we can to keep these kids safe and, keep ’em hydrated,” Marcantonio said.

 Coaches and umpires are keeping a vigilant eye on players for any signs of heat illness.